Top quark flavor changing couplings at a muon collider: Single top production at the MuC.

-Regarding $Q_{uB}$ and $Q_{uW}$, the two operators with the highest sensitivity, in table~\ref{tab:hilimits} the limits on the coefficients are shown, as obtained from the latest LHC bounds on $Br(t\to Vq)$ \cite{atlas2023} (see appendix \ref{sec:lhc.bounds}).
-These are the bounds that we will use to compare with the potential limits at the MuC.
+In table~\ref{tab:hilimits} the limits on the coefficients are shown, as obtained from the latest LHC bounds on $Br(t\to Vq)$ \cite{atlas2023} (see appendix \ref{sec:lhc.bounds}).
+We will use the (strongest) bounds from $t\to u\gamma$ to compare with the potential limits at the MuC.

-In table~\ref{tab:tulimits} we show the limits we obtain.
-The MuC at the two lower energies $3$ TeV and $6$ TeV appears to give constraints of similar size as the LHC.
+In table~\ref{tab:tulimits} we show the limits we obtain from the minimal cross sections required for $500$ $t\bar u$ events.
 We are showing the ratios $R=|C^{\rm max}_{\mu {\rm MuC}}| / |C^{\rm max}_{\rm LHC}|$ to establish the comparison.
 At the higher energies $10,14$ TeV the constraints are stronger by a factor of 2 or 3.